distrohelena/the-harvester/README.md

 - Tools:
   - `list-sources` to enumerate thousands of projects with plugin key + activity flags.
   - `search-artifacts` with cursor-based pagination across names, metadata, and plugin info.
+  - `git-search-commits` mirrors GitMCP by listing commits + their changed files for a given source so you can jump straight to relevant artifacts.
+  - `git-commit-diff` renders per-file unified diffs (text files) so LLMs can reason about delta data and link directly to the backing file artifacts.
 - Resource template `artifact://{artifactId}` exposes formatted summaries and raw metadata for any artifact with autocomplete + recent listings.
 - Configurable via env vars (`DATABASE_URL`, `MCP_HTTP_PORT`, etc.) so you can deploy it alongside the backend and let MCP clients query every indexed project.